fabiofranchino/blog/_posts/2017-05-26-i-know-regex.md

 ## Learn the shit

 A year ago I've taken action and started to learn the basics of regular expressions.
-I've used [RegExOne](https://regexone.com/), a great resource to learn regex with simple and incremental step by step tutorials with interactive exercises to test out what you learned.
+I've used [RegExOne](https://regexone.com/), a great resource to learn regex with simple and incremental step by step tutorials with interactive exercises to test out what you've learned.

-I've followed all the lesson alongside all the exercises but, to be fair, I was far to be confident using it in real-world projects.
+I've followed all the lessons alongside all the exercises but, to be fair, I was far to be confident using it in real-world projects.

 Despite that, I've started to use it from time to time going to avoid some spaghetti code to solve little problems in projects.

 I'm still learning it.
-I'm not confident using it without some helper tool like [Regexr](http://regexr.com/), which by the way I strongly suggest to try it out.
+I'm not confident using it without some helper tool like [Regexr](http://regexr.com/), which, by the way, I strongly suggest to try it out.

 Watching a reg-ex still makes me cringe but I can write simple expressions without much troubles.